JaviCervera/coldsteel/README.md

 ## TODO

 * Functions to list available video modes.
+* MaximizeWindow, RestoreWindow and MinimizeWindow.
+* Use Irrlicht in a dll.
 * Add Doxygen documentation (maybe use Sphinx + Breathe?).
 * Add Pelican gh page website.
 * Add itch.io page with precompiled binary for Win95 (7z self-extract archive?).